 Conservatorship is similar to guardianship in that the process is intended to protect an individual’s rights and interests, including a minor or incapacitated individual’s financial affairs and property.
 A conservator is appointed by the court to manage a minor or incapacitated individual’s property and finances.
 The minor or incapacitated individual is deemed a “protected person.”
 Any competent person can serve as a conservator, and upon filing a petition with the court, a judge will ensure that the person or entity appointed as conservator will carry out the best interests of the minor or incapacitated adult.

-Contact the Tucson Guardianship and Conservatorship Attorneys of Williams & Williams, PLLC Today
+Contact the Tucson Guardianship and Conservatorship Attorneys of My AZ Legal Team, PLLC Today

 When a loved one is in need of care and/or is no longer able to make important decisions on his or her own, it may be time to consider guardianship and conservatorship to ensure your loved one’s well-being is protected.
 Before making the decision to pursue guardianship and conservatorship, your entire situation should be evaluated by a skilled Tucson Guardianship and Conservatorship Attorney.
 It may turn out that you have other options available to you that will work better for your particular situation.
-At Williams & Williams, PLLC, our Tucson Guardianship and Conservatorship Attorneys utilize all available resources to ensure their clients are making informed decisions when considering guardianship, conservatorship, or other estate planning tools.
+At My AZ Legal Team, PLLC, our Tucson Guardianship and Conservatorship Attorneys utilize all available resources to ensure their clients are making informed decisions when considering guardianship, conservatorship, or other estate planning tools.
 Our attorneys provide an array of legal services that are catered to each and every client’s unique situation.
-If you would like to speak directly with one of our Tucson Guardianship and Conservatorship Attorneys, contact Williams & Williams, PLLC today by calling (520) 200-8501.
+If you would like to speak directly with one of our Tucson Guardianship and Conservatorship Attorneys, contact My AZ Legal Team, PLLC today by calling (520) 200-8501.
 We are available 24/7 to answer your questions and address your concerns.